 Facebook photos could be tiring, but that doesn’t eliminate the fact that people will still look at them.
-In fact, statistics show that up to 75% of the posts on Facebook are photos of which delivers up to 87% of the content share.
+In fact, statistics show that up to 75% of the posts on Facebook are photos of which delivers up to 87% of the content shared.

-Instead of using generic, boring stock photos, start using real life photos to better connect with your audience.
+Instead of using generic, boring stock photos, start using real-life photos to better connect with your audience.
 This increases your value since real faces behind the company operation resonates better.
 Your brand will ultimately feel more human and personal in no time.

 - Talk to people!

-You’re setting up all these posts to ignite an engagement.
+You’re setting up all these posts to ignite engagement.
 And yet, once someone actually comments on your post, you ignore them?
 How else do you think a discussion occurs?

 Start catching up with your unreplied engagements asap.
 The longer your reply takes, the less likely the conversation will continue.

 Maybe you’ll receive some troll comments every now and then.
 Who doesn’t?
 Either way, people generally comment on Facebook posts if they clicked with the content.
 Don’t ignore small details, especially if it’s a complaint in public.
 Making your audience feel heard raises the chance of conversations on more of your future posts.